 When you sign up for service through Earny, you will be asked to provide the email address used for online purchases.
 Earny requires access to your email account to scan any purchase made online.

 This is so Earny can monitor the retailers (like Amazon) where your items were purchased, to see if there is a price drop.

-If a price drop is detected, Earny contacts the store on your behalf, and files a claim for the difference.
+Earny contacts the store on your behalf if a price drop is detected and files a claim for the difference.

 It’s important to note that Earny collects an operational fee of 25%.
-That means a quarter of your refund stays with Earny.
+So that means a quarter of your refund stays with Earny.

-However, in Earny’s defense, often times they will offer to bypass the charge, if you share the good news of your earnings with friends.
-A lot of the times Earny will allow you to skip the fee if you share your earnings on social media, or leave an honest review for Earny in the app store.
+However, in Earny’s defense, often, they will offer to bypass the charge if you share the good news of your earnings with friends.
+Often, Earny will allow you to skip the fee if you share your earnings on social media or leave an honest review for Earny in the app store.

 Check out this article courtesy of Bank Innovation on Earny: https://bankinnovation.net/2017/10/payment-protection-claims-company-earny-to-add-visa-to-list-of-partners/

 If you enter your credit card numbers into the Earny app and make a purchase with the card, Earny will track those purchases as well.

 For example, Earny will monitor Citibank credit card purchases for 90 days (per the existing price protection policies for that card, which can be subject to change.)